What is a finsta or spam account on Instagram and should parents of teenagers be concerned?

 Last weekend I dropped my 16-year-old daughter off at an event.
-I needed to talk to one of the other moms, so I waited around with Bria for a little while until that mom arrived.
-While we waited, Bria and her friends were talking about normal teenager stuff: school, music, and what someone had posted on their “finsta.”
+I needed to talk to one of the other moms, so I waited around with her for a little while until that mom arrived.
+While we waited, my daughter and some of her friends were talking about normal teenager stuff: school, music, and what someone had posted on their “finsta.”

 My ears perked up.
 Finsta?
 This was a word I hadn’t heard before.

 I’ve heard of Instagram, of course, and like any good parent I follow my children’s accounts and have their passwords so I can check them myself.
 But what on earth was a finsta?